arihantchoudhary/2025-GSoC-Proposal-Selected/README.md

 Feel free to reach out.
 And good luck to anyone applying for the 2026 batch!

-## Comprehensive Benchmark Suite for Gemma Models (Google DeepMind)
+## Comprehensive Benchmark Suite for Gemma Models

 ### Project Overview